I-OMegaMan/dataIntensive/project/readme.md

 3. Allow execution to finish.
 Record the resulting time.
 ### Two node cluster.
 1. ssh into the cluster namenode (node0).
-2. open $HADOOP_HOME/etc/workers in your editer of choice.
+2. open $HADOOP_HOME/etc/workers in your editor of choice.
 3. Ensure only node1 appears $HADOOP_HOME/etc/workers
 4. Save and close $HADOOP_HOME/etc/workers.
-5. Follow the Verification of Setup proceedure above and ensure no errors occur.
+5. Follow the Verification of Setup procedure above and ensure no errors occur.
-6. Start the map Reduce job by calling ./project_run.sh.
+6. Start the MapReduce job by calling ./project_run.sh.
 NOTE: if desired, edit -D mapred.reduce.tasks=N to set the number of reducer tasks.
-6. When the map reduce job completes, copy the console output to a file on your local machine.
+6. When the MapReduce job completes, copy the console output to a file on your local machine.
 7. Copy the results from HDFS to the namenode drive using the command:
    $HADOOP_HOME/bin/hadoop fs -copyFromLocal /rockout/*
 8. Examine or copy the results from the namenode.